 And finally, another of the most popular activities to do in England involve getting outside and exploring the incredible natural scenery that this amazing country has to offer.
 Hiking and walking in England is a favourite national pastime and it is also one that is perfectly free of charge.

 So whether you want to do the iconic Seven Sisters cliffs walk in the South Downs or traipse through the stunning nature of the Lake District, you don’t have to worry about going over budget — just make sure to pack a good rain jacket and solid, waterproof shoes!
 England isn’t known for its dry weather.

-All in all, if you plan to do a paid activity most days, expect to spend about £10-15 per day on average.
+All in all, if you plan to do a paid activity or two most days, expect to spend about £10-20 per day on average.

 Entertainment Prices in England

 A glass of house wine, on average, will set you back around the same as a pint, around £3-4.
 Cocktails are where things tend to get a lot more expensive.
-If you’re looking for something basic, like a gin and tonic (and not with a fancy craft gin that you may see in lots of places in England), plan to spend about £8-10 for the privilege.
+If you’re looking for something basic, like a gin and tonic (and not with a fancy craft gin that you may see in lots of places in England), plan to spend about £8-12 for the privilege and where you are.

 If you’re heading to a hip, subterranean cocktail bar that has become so popular in the recent years, you’re looking at drinks prices starting at around £10 and moving up from there.
 Some places in London have cocktail prices at well over £15.

 Away from drinking, if you’re interested in experiencing theatre in England — London in particular — that’s not going to be cheap, either.
 Tickets in the stalls can cost over £100 at some shows, however, if you’re willing to seat in the mezzanine levels and further back, you can get tickets for as little as £20-30.